1960 Fun Facts, Trivia, and History

 Back in 1960, the minimum wage was $1.00, the average family income was $6,691.00, a new house cost $12,700.00, and the retail price for a gallon of gas averaged 31 cents.
 White bread was 12¢ a loaf, Kraft Miracle Whip cost 51¢ for a quart jar, and a six-pack of Pepsi cost 59¢.

-In 1960, Chatty Cathy and the Play-Doh Fun Factory were favorite Christmas gifts, “cooties” were an “imaginary germ” that uncool people had, and Hurricane Donna battered the Caribbean and Eastern United States from late August until mid-September.
+Here are some more history facts from the year 1960: Chatty Cathy and the Play-Doh Fun Factory were favorite Christmas gifts, “cooties” were an “imaginary germ” that uncool people had, and Hurricane Donna battered the Caribbean and Eastern United States from late August until mid-September.
 Advise and Consent was a national bestseller, Venetian Way won the Kentucky Derby, and a movie ticket cost 69¢.

 Table of Contents